gsainath/interview/README.md

 If Your Spouse Is Already In The United States, Why Are You Choosing To Apply For A Visa Now?

-`We married very recently and I am applying for the H4 Visa as soon as we got married so that I can live with my husband who will be working in USA`
+`We married very recently and I am applying for the H4 Visa as soon as we got married so that I can live with my husband who is working in USA`

 Has Your Spouse Accompanied You To The Interview?